 Everyone who was born on June 21 shares the same star sign, Cancer.

 This day in history is an important one for the progress of computing, for music and so much more.

 Did you know that on this day in 1898, the US Navy claimed the island of Guam?
 It had previously been under Spanish control since 1668.

-Keep reading for more facts about June 21
+Keep reading for more interesting facts about June 21st in history!

 The 5th Harry Potter book “Order of the Phoenix” was published by J.K.
 Rowling.

 The US supreme court voted 5-4 in favor making it legal to burn the flag as a means of political speech.

 John Hinckley who tried to kill President Reagan was found not guilty on grounds of insanity.

 The most memorable concert of the decade occurred at Wembley Stadium.